What makes a paediatric intensive care physician (PICP)?

 PICM specialty recognition within Intensive Care Medicine

-Paediatric Intensive Care Medicine (PICM) has been approved by the General Medical Council (GMC) as a specialty of Intensive Care Medicine.
+Paediatric Intensive Care Medicine (PICM) is approved by the General Medical Council (GMC) as a specialty of Intensive Care Medicine.
 The Faculty of Intensive Care Medicine (FICM) sets the training requirements for adult Intensive Care Medicine (ICM).
 Trainees engaged in a Single or Dual CCT in ICM can undertake specialty accreditation in PICM via the Grid Training Programme.

 Single ICM CCT trainees incorporate the PICM training into the exiting programme, which requires no extension of training time.
 Trainees undertaking Dual CCTs in ICM and a partner specialty (e.g. Anaesthesia) may also wish to apply for the PICM Specialty Programme.
 Undertaking Dual CCTs and specialty recognition, however, will result in a significantly prolonged period of training with an additional 24 months required.